rrweller/VODetect/README.md

 - **output_dir**: The directory where the inference results will be saved.
 - **debug**: If set to `true`, the program will run in debug mode.
 Costs performance!
   - Debug mode draws the bounding boxes over the output videos, and also outputs an entire full length video in the debug folder.
 - **log_output_only**: If set to `true`, only the object detections that were output will be logged.
-Set to `false` to output all object dections by the model to the log.
+Set to `false` to write all object detections by the model to the log.
-- **frame_check_interval**: The interval (in frames) at which the model will check the video for objects.
+- **frame_check_interval**: Runs the model on every `n-th` frame.
+Useful for increasing performance with some accuracy loss.
+Valid values are positive integers.
 - **grace_period_val**: The number of frames to wait before declaring that an object is no longer in the video.
 Useful to prevent false negatives from prematurely ending the object dection window.
   - The ideal value varies based on the `frame_check_interval`.
 I recommend a value of `4-6` for an interval of `2`
 - **min_detect_percent**: The minimum percentage of frames in which an object must be detected in its window to be considered present in the video.
 Helps eliminate false positives.
+Valid values are from `0-1`
 - **default_confidence_threshold**: The default confidence threshold for object detection.
 Objects detected with a confidence below this threshold will be ignored.
 Valid values are from `0-1`
 - **user_defined_confidence_thresholds**: Specific confidence thresholds for certain objects.
 If you want to have a higher threshold for a specific object, you can set it here.
 Valid values are from `0-1`
 - **enable_preprocessing**: If set to `true`, the video will undergo a histogram transformation as a pre-processing step.
 Useful if your video is abnormally dark.
 Off by default